 Tolin, et.
 Al in their article “Empirically Supported Treatment: Recommendations for a New Mode” in Clinical Psychology Science & Practice, advocate for considerations to be taken in the evaluation of empirically supported treatments.
 They describe guidelines for the various levels of efficacy for different treatment for different populations based on quality of research and strength of outcomes.
-The categories can include “well-established”, “probably efficacious”, etc. I urge you to take a look so you can better understand how studies are graded.
+The categories can include “well-established”, “probably efficacious”, etc. The CDC also has a handy guide to understanding research efficacy and effectiveness.

 Another concern is the possible adverse effects of a given intervention.
 Yes – even something as seemingly benign as mindfulness can have untoward effects, although it is relatively rare.
 The authors of “Mind the Hype: A Critical Evaluation and Prescriptive Agenda for Research on Mindfulness and Meditation” cite over 1000 studies on mindfulness to date, but they found only 20 published case reports (n=1) or observational studies, over a span of several decades, of meditation-related experiences that were serious or distressing enough to warrant additional treatment or medical attention.
 Most of these cases occurred in the earliest days of experimentation.

 So, mindfulness research suffers from many of the same challenges and limitations of other types of psychological intervention outcome research.
 But, it has achieved celebrity status in our culture and it is beginning to garner the same sort of gleeful, unrelenting scrutiny suffered by movie stars and sports heroes.
 This is why it is very important that we practice mindfulness wisely, that we ensure our teachers are well trained and embody the practices and attitudes, and that we resist the urge to water it down or use it for nefarious purposes.
-The current research is showing that MBIs have an effectiveness that is moderate for certain conditions (keep in mind that relatively few psychological interventions are “highly efficacious”) with a very low adverse impact rate.
+The current research is showing that MBPs have an effectiveness that is moderate for certain conditions (keep in mind that relatively few psychological interventions are “highly efficacious” – the HPV vaccine is considered moderately efficacious, yet we highly recommend it) with a very low adverse impact rate.
 To me this means we should not “throw out the baby with the bathwater” under the harsh glare of skepticism – rather we should continue to experiment with and investigate these powerful practices to better understand where they can be truly beneficial.

 Its interesting to note that in an interview called “The Untold Story of America’s Mindfulness Movement: Then, Now & the Future” moderated by David Gelles of the New York Times, Dr. Richard Davidson, who pioneered now famous research on the brains of Buddhist monks, said he has never monitored the efficacy of his own mindfulness practice in his neuroimaging studies of meditators.
 He said he would rather trust his own “internal signals” in regards to his personal practice.
 I think this is a very telling statement.